 The Exploration tab is the second tab in the interface of Simulx.
-It simulates a typical individual to explore a model by interactively changing treatments and parameters.
+It simulates a typical individual to explore a model by interactively changing treatments and model parameters.

 - Simulate a single individual